Sites by Academics & Students

 Stanford Encyclopedia of Philosophy

 “The Stanford Encyclopedia of Philosophy organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work“, an encyclopedia which is thorough and freely accessible.
-Relevant entries include: Adam Smith’s Moral and Political Philosophy / Business Ethics / Economics and Economic Justice / Exploitation / Friedrich Hayek / Game Theory and Ethics / Karl Marx / Libertarianism / Markets / Philosophy of Economics
+Relevant entries include: Adam Smith’s Moral and Political Philosophy / Business Ethics / Economics and Economic Justice / Exploitation / Friedrich Hayek / Game Theory and Ethics / Karl Marx / Libertarianism / Markets / Philosophy of Economics / Philosophy of Money and Finance

-The Acton Institute, an American think thank, has a long-running series of short, weekly videos which introduce you to the basis of micro-economics.
+The Acton Institute, a conservative American think thank, has a long-running series of short, weekly videos which introduce you to the basis of micro-economics.
 There is, for example, a video on externalities, on how markets link the world, on price controls and communism, and on how markets discover equilibrium prices.
-The mission of the Action Institute is “to promote a free and virtuous society characterized by individual liberty and sustained by religious principles.”
+The mission of the Action Institute is “to promote a free and virtuous society characterized by individual liberty and sustained by religious principles.“